Sachsenhausen Concentration Camp Memorial Walking Tour

 Sachsenhausen Concentration Camp Memorial Walking Tour information and booking

 Tour description provided by Viator

-For a walking tour with a difference, head north of Berlin for a tour into the past at Sachsenhausen, one of the main concentration camps in Nazi Germany.
-While you walk, you'll learn the story of the camp, providing an essential background to Germany's past and present.
-This is one tour you'll remember vividly for years to come.
+Head north of Berlin for a tour into the past at Sachsenhausen Concentration Camp, one of the main concentration camps in Nazi Germany.
+While you explore the memorial site with a guide, you'll learn the history of the camp and those imprisoned here, providing an essential background to Germany's past and present.

 - Local guide